Dublin named one of the top 10 best cities to visit in 2022

-Lonely Planet has named Dublin as one of the top 10 best cities around the world to visit this year.
+Dublin has been named as one of the top 10 best cities around the world to visit this year by Lonely Planet.

-The travel media company has revealed its top 10 countries, cities, and regions to visit over the next year with the release of Best in Travel 2022.

-Ireland's capital city made the no. 7 spot on the list of Best Cities to Visit in 2022.
+Ireland's capital city made the number 7 spot on the list of Best Cities to Visit in 2022, which features 10 countries, cities, and regions to visit this year as part of its Best in Travel 2022.

-The online travel magazine hailed Dublin for its "Georgian squares, traditional pubs and warm people."
+Dublin was hailed by the online travel magazine for its "Georgian squares, traditional pubs and warm people."

 Lonely Planet writes: "The real city Leopold walked around in 1922 on his Irish odyssey, with its Georgian squares, traditional pubs and warm people, is still there a century on.